 What's in a name?
 In the case of interior decorator Florence de Dampierre, it has been everything.
 The French-born de Dampierre has been sharing the secrets to French chic with the rest of us most of her life.
-Along with her interior design expertise, de Dampierre is also a furniture historian, which gives an added depth to her books: The Best of Painted Furniture; The Decorators; Chairs: A History; French Chic: The Art of Decorating Houses; and Walls: The Best of Decorative Treatments.
+Along with her interior design expertise, de Dampierre is also a furniture historian, which gives an added depth to her The Best of Painted Furniture; The Decorators; Chairs: A History; French Chic: The Art of Decorating Houses; and Walls: The Best of Decorative Treatments.

 de Dampierre began her career in New York, opening an antiques shop under her own name, Florence de Dampierre Antiques.
 As the first American antique store devoted exclusviely to 18th and 19th century painted furniture, it received an enormous amount of attention (it was even the subject of a New York Magazine cover story!).
 Designing interiors was a natural transition.
 Recently, it seems, life's come full circle.
 De Dampierre recently launched, in collaboration with John Richard, her own line of furniture, as well as accessories, lighting, wall art and botanicals.
 The collection is carried at Horchow and Neiman Marcus, among others.